Pointe Mouillee State Game Area: Activities

 Pointe Mouillee State Game Area is a popular location for hunting (deer hunting and waterfowl hunting), fishing, and birdwatching.
 Hiking and biking are common activities along the artificial dike and marshlands, although some places are designated wildlife areas with limited access.
 Prohibited activities include camping, horseback riding, use of off-road or all-terrain vehicles, and trapping without written permission.
 There are no beaches or playgrounds, and swimming is not a viable activity.
 There are 7.0–9.8 mi of usable hiking trails, which include causeways to access the barrier island.

 While there are numerous shore fishing locations, the Michigan Department of Natural Resources maintains three boat launches within the game area.
 The only launch with a paved ramp and direct access to Lake Erie is located at the Huron River mouth near the park's headquarters.
 The other two launches are smaller gravel ramps only suitable for smaller vessels.
 These two boat launches only provide access to the southern marshland and are primarily used for duck hunting and fishing.
 One ramp is located on Roberts Road nearer the U.S. Turnpike along Mouillee Creek.
 The other is located at the end of Roberts Road near the footpath to the artificial dike.
 Another boat launch is located upstream at the Hull's Trace riverside park just outside of the park's boundaries, although this ramp can be used to access Lake Erie and the surrounding area.

 Dating back to 1947, the Pointe Mouillee Waterfowl Festival has been held annually every year in September.
 The free festival attracts thousands of visitors for duck hunting, competitions, archery, and other events.
-While the 73rd annual festival in 2020 was cancelled due to the COVID-19 pandemic in Michigan, the 2021 festival took place as scheduled from September 19 to 20.
+While the 73rd annual festival in 2020 was cancelled due to the COVID-19 pandemic in Michigan, the annual festival resumed in 2021.